filmboy3/songwriting_corpus/README.md

 # Songwriting Corpus Project

-A comprehensive system for building an AI-powered songwriting assistant that learns from your favorite artists, integrates chord progression analysis, and leverages rhyming dictionaries and imagery resources.
+A comprehensive system for building an AI-powered songwriting assistant that learns from your favorite artists, songwriting podcasts, and expert Instagram content to generate creative songwriting material.

 ## Overview

 This project creates a specialized corpus for songwriting by:

-1. Downloading songs from your favorite artists (prioritizing 93 artists in MinimalArtistList.txt)
+1. Collecting lyrics from favorite artists (prioritizing artists in MinimalArtistList.txt)
-2. Analyzing chord progressions and integrating them with lyrics
-3. Building a comprehensive rhyming dictionary using the Datamuse API
-4. Processing additional resources like imagery books
+2. Transcribing songwriting podcasts using Whisper
+3. Scraping Instagram content from songwriting experts
+4. Integrating diverse content sources with appropriate control tokens
-5. Training a custom language model on this corpus
+5. Training a custom language model (GPT-2 based) on this corpus
-6. Deploying the model as a personal songwriting assistant
+6. Generating creative songwriting content (lyrics, podcast-style content, Instagram tips)

 ## Project Status & Progress

-### Current Status (Updated: June 1, 2025)
+### Current Status (Updated: June 2, 2025)

-The songwriting corpus project has made significant progress:
+The songwriting corpus project has been successfully implemented:

 - **Corpus Size**:
-  - 2,497 lyrics files converted from various sources
+  - 2,497+ lyrics files from various sources
   - 100+ Instagram posts from songwriting experts
-  - 82+ podcast transcripts (25% of 328 total) processed
+  - 82+ podcast transcripts processed
-- **Master Script**: Created `build_complete_corpus.py` to orchestrate the entire corpus building process
+- **Model Training**: Successfully trained both GPT-2 base and GPT-2 medium models on the corpus
-- **Tooling**: Implemented scripts for extracting lyrics, importing CSV data, analyzing artist distribution, and spot checking files
+- **Content Generation**: Implemented generation capabilities for lyrics, podcast content, and Instagram posts
-- **Background Tasks**: Set up continuous collection of songs, podcast transcriptions, and Instagram content in the background
+- **Background Tasks**: Continuing collection of podcast transcriptions and Instagram content
-- **Preprocessing**: Implemented cleaning, normalization, and integration pipelines for all data sources
+- **Preprocessing**: Completed cleaning, normalization, and integration pipelines for all data sources
+- **GitHub Integration**: Project code pushed to GitHub repository

 ### Completed Tasks